 Disengaged employees can be a cause for concern for any business for a multitude of reasons.
 However, just because an employee is disengaged it doesn’t mean that they are worthless.
-Sometimes it means adjusting the employee experience and identifying the issues to get the most out of your investment in them while getting them to invest in you.
+Sometimes fixes for disengaged employees means adjusting the employee experience and identifying the issues to get the most out of your investment in them while getting them to invest in you.

 Here at Engagement Multiplier, we’ve identified five different issues that arise within a company that have led to disengaged employees.
-Keep reading for drivers and solutions to drive employee engagement.
+Keep reading for drivers and fixes for disengaged employees.

 Underperforming employees (because they’re confused)